Tartticus/Date-Recommender-/README.md

 - If the issue persists, feel free to reach out to the developer for assistance.

 ## Contributing
 Contributions to the Date-Recommender project are welcome!
-If you have any ideas, bug reports, or feature requests, please submit them through the GitHub repository's issue tracker.